TheC00lestK1dd/TheC00lestK1dd/README.md

 I type fast , which can lead to spelling mistakes or sometimes not make sense .
 I also replace s with z in my texts because I'm an alien / non-human !!
 If you cannot understand this or have a screen reader and need me to stop , please tell me nicely ,, I ask that you don't mock me , as that is just annoying and hurtful cause you're not funny for that shit ..

 If my interacting with you makes you uncomfortable due to my age , please let me know so I do not interact further . on that topic , in case you don't read the pronouns.cc , I am hypersexual .
-I use sexually fueled humor to cope and will gladly reciprocate it if you start it .
+I use sexually fueled humor to cope and will gladly reciprocate it if you start it / continue it if I start it .
 I lack social awareness , so I have trouble knowing when to stop / when someone is uncomfortable unless they tell me directly !

 due to really bad anxiety and being an introvert , I am more than likely not going to be the one to approach or say something to you first ..
 I love to make friends and cuddle .
 I am just bad with interaction !! with that being said , I can either be annoyingly excited / hyper when we first meet or awkwardly quiet ,,